-Creatine can produce a water displacement to other areas of the bodya and the muscle tissue, which could increase the risk of dehydration.
+Creatine can produce a water displacement to other areas of the body and muscle tissue, which could increase the risk of dehydration.

 It is advisable to consult a specialist before using creatine supplements and to always follow the instructions.

-In his book "Creatine: Nature's Muscle Builder", authors Dr. Ray Sahelian and Dave Tuttle regularly interviewed a lot of athletes, both men and women, and reached the following conclusions:
+In their book "Creatine: Nature's Muscle Builder", authors Dr. Ray Sahelian and Dave Tuttle interviewed many athletes, both men and women, and reached the following conclusions:

 - All the surveyed athletes agreed on the enormous advantages that they had experienced in their performance when using creatine supplementation.

-- The most significant advantage was related to an increase in muscle mass, strength, and energy, as well as a fast recovery after workouts and a decrease in body fat.
+- The most significant advantage was related to an increase in muscle mass, strength, and energy, as well as a faster recovery after workouts and loss of body fat.

-- Male athletes were especially impressed with the increase in muscle mass produced by creatine.
-An 82% of them increased their lean muscle mass, and a 77% said that they had also been able to increase their strength.
+- Male athletes were specially impressed with the increase in muscle mass produced by creatine.
+An 82% of them gained lean muscle mass, and a 77% said that they had also been able to increase their strength.

-Creatinine is an organic compound derived from creatine breakdown.
+Creatinine is an organic compound from the creatine breakdown.
 It is excreted through the urine and used to diagnose possible diseases related to the kidneys.

-Creatinine is a waste substance of the muscles metabolism which our body normally and constantly produces, and which depends on the muscle mass and renal function.
+Creatinine is a waste product from the muscle metabolism which our body constantly produces, and which depends on the muscle mass and renal function.

-Usually, an increase in creatinine levels means that there are kidney problems, derived from kidney damage, a renal infection, or renal insufficiency, among others.
+Usually, an increase of the creatinine levels means that there are kidney problems caused by kidney damage, a renal infection, or a renal insufficiency, among others.

 Some of the symptoms of a creatinine increase are: changes in urine composition, nausea, vomits, loss of appetite and weight.
 In these cases, it is advisable to consult your doctor so that it can set a treatment.